kuri65536/python-for-android/README.md

 8. push 3. zips to device's /sdcard/com.googlecode.pythonforandroid.
    (be sure /sdcard path to fit your device.)
 9. Click "Local install" to check zips and install python binaries.
+9. Click "Local install" to install these zips.
 10. Launch sl4a, Select 'Menu' >> 'View' >> 'Interpreters'
     and Select 'Python 2.7.?'.
 11. Python will be launched, have fun!